-Refer to: Appendix B (at the end of this document): Unacceptable Behaviour Investigation Procedures.
+Unacceptable Behaviour Investigation Procedures.
+Refer to Appendix B at the end of this document.

-We encourage direct handling of issues and will support/guide you on a one-to-one basis whenever possible and appropriate to do so - always taking into consideration your comfort, safety, and ability to act.
-Depending on circumstances (e.g. the nature/seriousness/safety of the issue, the impact of the behaviour, and your degree of comfort and ability to address directly), the matter will be discussed and reviewed objectively and professionally by an assigned manager/leader with both parties, and addressed accordingly.
+While we encourage respectful communication and conflict resolution, cases of unacceptable behaviour such a hazing, harassment, bullying, and discrimination should be reported.
+Depending on circumstances (e.g. the nature/seriousness/safety of the issue and the impact of the behaviour), the matter will be discussed and reviewed objectively and professionally by an assigned manager/leader with both parties and addressed accordingly.

-If neither of these approaches are appropriate, or they do not achieve an acceptable outcome, an investigation may be conducted internally or externally by a legal, human resources specialist or OHS Representative.
+If an acceptable outcome is not achieved in addressing unacceptable behaviour, an investigation may be conducted internally or externally by a legal professional, human resources specialist, or OHS Representative.
 In all cases, investigations will:

-- Be undertaken promptly and will be as thorough as the incident dictates - Be fair and impartial providing all parties due process in evaluating concerns and allegations - Be focused on finding facts and evidence through interviews of the person who brings the issue forward, the person(s) alleged to have conducted disrespectful behaviour, and any witnesses - Provide, where appropriate, assistance to involved parties during the investigation process
+- Be undertaken promptly and will be as thorough as the incident dictates. - Be fair and impartial providing all parties due process in evaluating concerns and allegations. - Be focused on finding facts and evidence through interviews with the person who brings the issue forward, the person(s) alleged to have conducted disrespectful behaviour, and any witnesses. - Provide, where appropriate, assistance to involved parties during the investigation process.

-If an investigation is initiated, all involved employees are expected to cooperate with the investigator and provide details of incidents they have experienced or witnessed.
+If an investigation is initiated, all involved employees are expected to cooperate with the investigator upon request, and to provide details of incidents they have experienced or witnessed.
 At the conclusion of the investigation, both the complainant and the respondent will be advised of the findings/outcome.
 If necessary, appropriate corrective action will be taken.
-All documentation and findings with regard to the incident and investigation will be kept confidential and secured in compliance with the BC Privacy and Information Act in BC and the Access to Information and Protection of Privacy Act in the Northwest Territories and Nunavut.
+All documentation and findings regarding the incident and investigation will be kept confidential and secured in compliance with the BC Privacy and Information Act.

 Confidentiality - We know it can be difficult to come forward with a concern or complaint of disrespectful behaviour.
-While we protect the privacy of everyone involved, a complaint cannot remain anonymous for it to be addressed as the person/people accused must be given a fair opportunity to respond and it may be necessary to involve witnesses in the process.
-Confidentiality will always be maintained to only the required persons involved in the investigation process.
+While we protect the privacy of everyone involved, it can be difficult to address or resolve a situation if the complainant remains anonymous or if details of the situation are not provided.
+The person/people accused should be given a fair opportunity to respond and it may be necessary to involve witnesses in the process.
+We commit to ensuring confidentiality is maintained and information shared as necessary for the investigation, limiting access only to those directly involved.

-Intentionally False Accusations & Retaliation - Allegations that a complaint has been made in bad faith, or that retaliation has occurred against a person who has brought forward a concern/complaint or participated in an investigation, may be investigated using the same procedure as for other investigations.
+Intentionally False Accusations & Retaliation - Allegations that a complaint has been made in bad faith, or that retaliation has occurred against a person who has brought forth a concern/complaint, or participated in an investigation, may be investigated using the same procedure as for other investigations.
 Anyone found to have retaliated or made deliberately false accusations will be subject to disciplinary action up to and including termination.